mnot/I-D/h2-cache-digest/draft.md

 ## Server Behavior

-In typical use, a server will query (as per {{querying}}) the CACHE_DIGESTs received on a given connect to inform what it pushes to that client;
+In typical use, a server will query (as per {{querying}}) the CACHE_DIGESTs received on a given connection to inform what it pushes to that client;

  * If a given URL has a match in a current CACHE_DIGEST with the STALE flag unset, it need not be pushed, because it is fresh in cache;
  * If a given URL and ETag combination has a match in a current CACHE_DIGEST with the STALE flag set, the client has a stale copy in cache, and a validating response can be pushed;